 Moreover, Calvinists represent the “acceptance” of theistic determinism as the litmus test for humility.
 It is only the most humble persons that are able to accept the fact that God has predetermined “whatsoever comes to pass.”
 For the individual Calvinist, humility requires not only accepting the fact that God brings about all evils, but also the possibility that he has determined them to eternal damnation in hell.
-If God has not predestined the Calvinist to salvation, that is fine with him.
+If God has not predestined the Calvinist to salvation, that is fine with that Calvinist.
 He still maintains that God is loving, just and good.
 Wherever such sentiments come from and however they are developed, they are reflective neither of the God nor the “humility” spoken of in Scripture.
 Such perspectives reveal serious misunderstandings of the nature of God and salvation.

 But note that this “response” of “humility” is also predetermined.
 To possess and exhibit this spiritual disposition as determined by God makes the Calvinist a “special” person, chosen by God for this radical “humility” which in an odd way seems to contain the seeds of pride and privilege when thinking about others not so chosen.
-This is ironic in that it is reminiscent of the mindset of special privilege of the Old Testament Israelites and the Jews of Jesus’ and Paul’s day that precipitated Jesus’ ire and Paul’s arguments, as for instance in Romans 9-11.
+This is ironic in that it is reminiscent of the mindset of special privilege of the Old Testament Israelites and the Jews of Jesus’ and Paul’s day that precipitated Jesus’ ire and Paul’s arguments, for instance in Romans 9-11.
 Calvinists ultimately must presuppose themselves to be among the elect, the chosen elite, special and privileged.
 It must be a gracious act of God which prevents any pride on the part of the elect individual, but nevertheless, the Calvinist presupposes himself to be one of a number of chosen individuals in contrast to the reprobate who are not chosen.
 The Calvinist may say he leaves this all to God, but the fact still remains that the Calvinist, presupposing his own election, must view himself in contrast to those not so “graced.”
 And that is where the distortion of God’s character with respect to his impartiality, grace, love and mercy begins.
-There is no reason given in Scripture as to why in the nature of God he is not impartial, loving, gracious and merciful to every sinner, not just an elect number.
+There is no reason given in Scripture as to why, in the nature of God, he would not be impartial, loving, gracious and merciful to every sinner, not just an elect number.
 Indeed, the Scripture in many places plainly states that he is universally inclusive in his character and actions and not exclusive, especially regarding salvation.

 This radical “no-matter-what-God-does, even-if he-hates-me-I-will-love-him” type of “humility,” also confuses true humility with the annihilation of the person and personhood.
 Biblical humility is the proper response to God as both sovereign and savior, but it presupposes God’s loving care for the individual.
 More on this latter.
 But suffice it to say here that a proper humility presupposes genuine personhood defined along the lines of libertarian freedom.
 The Calvinist understands their “no-matter-what” humility as exalting God to his highest place as God.
 But this is an exaltation of the Calvinist’s own making.
-It is the result of the flawed, impersonal concept of God’s sovereignty as theistic determinism.
+It is the result of the flawed, impersonal concept of God’s sovereignty and power that is rooted in theistic determinism.
 In this extreme form it backfires on the nature of God, making his justice, love, mercy, grace and judgment unintelligible to us, and reveals a kind of pride in the Calvinist’s humility.
 It is the Calvinist who has achieved the degree of humility that is able to affirm “although God sends me to eternal torment and separation from himself for all eternity, I will still love him.”
-But true humility causes God to be gracious.
+But a true humility actually causes God to be gracious.
 He resists the proud but gives grace to the humble.
 True humility is not disregarded by God.
 Perhaps the spiritual “pride” or confusion, is evident in that it seems the Calvinist’s love is greater than God’s love.
 Whether the Calvinist dogmas of deterministic sovereignty and unconditional election can ironically become a source of pride in the defender of these doctrines is up to each individual Calvinist to monitor and check within themselves.

 God, as he is revealed to us in Scripture, is not exalted or glorified by annihilating our personhood, for we are made in his image as free moral agents with wills of our own to humbly accept his offer of salvation in Christ or in willful pride reject it.
 As persons made in his image we genuinely love God in response to his love for us or ignore that love and remain in condemnation.

 What the Calvinist considers an accurate interpretation of Scripture need not be a coherent or consistent interpretation.
-It won’t do for the Calvinist to beg the question by asserting that God is sovereign and that we need to bow to that sovereignty regardless of the logical and moral incoherence that a deterministic sovereignty generates with what else we know from Scripture.
+It won’t do for the Calvinist to beg the question by asserting that God is sovereign and that we need to bow to that sovereignty regardless of the logical and moral incoherence that this deterministic sovereignty generates with what else we know from Scripture.
 This kind of indifference to coherence has profound interpretive implications and prevents the resolution of this controversy.
 Hence, what is the cause and sustainer of the Calvinist / non-Calvinist controversy (putting aside the fact that on Calvinism God has predetermined it – which again reveals the dizzying self-defeating nature of determinism)?
 It is this hermeneutical divide in which the Calvinist does not countenance logical and moral coherence as essential to a sound hermeneutic, whereas, the non-Calvinist does.

 If it can be shown that logical and moral coherence are essential for doing proper exegesis and reliable for distinguishing valid from invalid interpretations, then the Calvinist dismissal of coherence along with their tendency to suppress reason in defending and promoting their interpretations, would be, rather than a mark of the spiritual virtue in wanting to exalt God above all things, indicative of a flawed hermeneutic.
 Interpretations exhibiting logical and moral incoherence would be misunderstandings of the texts.

 Above I stated bluntly that Calvinism just doesn’t make sense.
 I think this is plain to most people.
-Therefore, another motivation for this work is to show that this common sense observation is legitimate and should not be ignored.
+Therefore, another motivation for this site is to show that this common sense observation is legitimate and should not be ignored.
 In fact, Chapter 1, Section VII of the Westminster Confession affirms this.
 It states,

 “All things in Scripture are not alike plain in themselves, nor alike clear unto all; yet those things which are necessary to be known, believed, and observed, for salvation, are so clearly propounded and opened in some place of Scripture or other, that not only the learned, but the unlearned, in a due use of the ordinary means, may attain unto a sufficient understanding of them.”